 Most families use private funds to pay for assisted living.
 This means a combination of personal savings, pension payments, and retirement accounts.
 Though many seniors save for retirement over the years, family members often contribute to elder care costs.
 Before choosing a community for your loved one, consider how you’ll pay for assisted living — determine the top features your relative prefers, how much care they’ll need, and what funds are available through insurance, savings accounts, and family contributions.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 In many senior living communities, a shared space is more cost-effective than a single room or apartment.
 In addition to saving money, sharing a room can be safer and prevent loneliness, a common problem among the elderly.
-Who would make a great living companion?

 The National Council on Aging (NCOA) lists several programs for vulnerable adults or low-income seniors to save costs on drug prescriptions, food, hearing care, dental care, vision coverage, and energy bills.

 Hiring a senior move manager can help cover downsizing and transition costs.
 Move managers may be able to help you determine the least expensive time to move, the best options for seniors, and how to sell possessions to help cover assisted living costs.

 Most senior move managers partner with estate agents to help organize sales of personal collections, antiques, cars, and more.
 Many assisted living communities offer referral discounts for senior-specific relocation services.

 One surprising way to recoup assisted living costs is through senior and caregiver tax credits.
 Seniors who are considered “chronically ill,” or who need help with two or more ADLs, can qualify for up to $7,500 in senior living tax deductions.
 Relatives who pay for at least 50% of an elderly loved one’s care may also be eligible for caregiver tax credits.